rizfn/Self-Organized-Soil/docs/notes.md

 CONNECT NUTRIENT AND WORM for clusters

-lattice in worm osicllation amplitude (ratio in logscale)
+lattice in worm oscillation amplitude (ratio in logscale)

 Choose a soil site, and find the cluster size containing it over time.
 Move cluster along